Tip 7 | How Diet Can Affect Your Mood

-Serotonin is the neurotransmitter that regulates our sleep, appetite, helps regulate our moods, and block pain.
-Well it just so happens that around 95% of our serotonin is actually being made in our gastrointestinal tract.
-Within our gastrointestinal tracts there are over one hundred million nerve cells as well as neurons.
+Serotonin is the neurotransmitter that regulates our sleep and appetite, helps regulate our moods, and blocks pain.
+Well, it just so happens that around 95% of our serotonin is actually being made in our gastrointestinal tract.
+Within our gastrointestinal tracts, there are over one hundred million nerve cells as well as neurons.
 So, no wonder our digestive systems, along with digesting food, help to control our emotions.

 Harvard Medical School found that people who take a probiotic have lower anxiety and stress levels, and show an improvement in mental health in comparison with people who do not take a probiotic.

 It’s really easy to just eat whatever we want, whatever we have easy access to, whatever is cheapest, and it’s easy to not think about how much junk we are consuming.
-Our brains our constantly at work keeping us alive.
+Our brains are constantly at work keeping us alive.
 Literally, they never shut off until the day we die.
-They need high quality fuel to nourish and protect them from stress.
+They need high-quality fuel to nourish and protect them from stress.

 As you prepare for exams, be aware of your eating habits, and try to switch your diet to be conducive to a healthy lifestyle.